ietf-rats-wg/eat/draft-ietf-rats-eat.md

-Remote device attestation is a fundamental service that allows a remote device such as a mobile phone, an Internet-of-Things (IoT) device, or other endpoint to prove itself to a relying party, a server or a service.
-This allows the relying party to know some characteristics about the device and decide whether it trusts the device.
+Remote device attestation is a fundamental service that allows a remote device such as a mobile phone, an Internet-of-Things (IoT) device, or other endpoint to prove itself to a Relying Party, a server or a service.
+This allows the Relying Party to know some characteristics about the device and decide whether it trusts the device.

 The notion of attestation here is large and may include, but is not limited to the following: